bridge

 I like that result. = Me agrada ese resultado.

-Now, if you want to say, "desire," or "want," then you have a regular translation:
+Now, if you want to say, "desire," or "want," then you have a more straightforward translation:

 I desire ice cream. = Yo deseo helado.